 - 10.1 Annual training in Business Continuity Planning and Business Continuity Plan review will be provided by the Emergency Planning Department which all nominated BC Leads and appropriate staff will be required to attend.
+Training will be recorded on the Trust electronic register.

 - 10.2 A record of any training will be made and sent to the Training, Education & Development Department.

-- 10.3 Following approval, this Policy will be made available to:
+- 10.3 Following approval, the Emergency Planning Team will make this Policy available to:

-- > All Trust staff via the Intranet.
+- All Trust staff via the Intranet.

-- > Emailed to RAC members.
+- Emailed to RAC members.

 - Emailed to Departmental Managers.

 - Emailed Managers of Contracted Functions.